 I’m a conservation scientist working on Southeast Asian and Australian biodiversity.
 I use and develop quantitative analytic methods to solve conservation problems, and consult to a range of clients.

-My work encompasses a range of species including dolphins, ibises, and vultures, and covers diverse fields including risk assessment, behaviour, effectiveness evaluation, Bayesian hierarchical modelling, social research, and basic ecology.
-I specialise in abundance estimation and population monitoring methods, and the biology of Irrawaddy dolphins in the Mekong River.
+My work encompasses a range of species including dolphins, ibises, and vultures, and covers diverse fields including risk assessment, behaviour, effectiveness evaluation, Bayesian hierarchical modelling, social research, wildlife monitoring and demography, and basic ecology.
+I specialise in particular in risk assessment and monitoring.

 I can be contacted at email@example.com.